-Chad has been honored by his peers in the legal community and selected to the Virginia Super Lawyers® list in the area of IP prosecution and has been selected by his peers for inclusion in The Best Lawyers in America® under the Litigation – Patent and Litigation – Intellectual Property categories.
+Chad has been honored by his peers in the legal community and selected to the Virginia Super Lawyers® list in the area of IP prosecution from 2006-2011 and has been selected by his peers for inclusion in The Best Lawyers in America© consecutively since 2015, under the Litigation – Patent and Litigation – Intellectual Property categories.
+Chad was also named the Best Lawyers 2021 Litigation – Intellectual Property "Lawyer of the Year" award in Washington, D.C.
 In 2019 and 2018, Chad was recognized in IAM’s Patent 1000 list, the best-in-class listing of patent prosecution, licensing and litigation practitioners.
-He was also recognized in the category of Intellectual Property in the Corporate Counsel Super Lawyers® list.
+In 2020 and 2021, Chad was named an IP Star by Managing Intellectual Property.
+He was also recognized in the category of Intellectual Property in the 2010 Corporate Counsel Super Lawyers® list.
 He and two others founded the Pauline Newman American Inn of Court in Alexandria, Virginia, which is an Inn focused on bench, bar and PTO relations and mentoring.

 George Mason University School of Law, J.D., 1990